anderkve/FYS3150/book/getting_ready/mac_users.md

 sudo cp -r /opt/homebrew/Cellar/armadillo/10.6.2/include/armadillo* /Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/include
 ```

 This should do the trick.
+Please open a Github issue in case it doesn't work for you.

 ## Additional useful command line tools